open-education-hub/binary-security/sessions/exploration-tools/README.md

 * act on signals
 * register syscalls

-A tool like `strace` only traces syscalls and reads registers in order to provide some pretty printing strictly concerning the syscalls of the traced process.
+`strace` provides some pretty printing strictly concerning the syscalls of the traced process.
 However, `ltrace` provides further functionality and gathers information about all library calls.
 Here's how `ltrace` does its magic:

 * it reads the tracee memory and parses it in order to find out about loaded symbols
 * it makes a copy of the binary code pertaining to a symbol using a `PTRACE_PEEKTEXT` directive of `ptrace()`